pacc-jean/VORP-EA/README.md

 ## 📄 Pages Overview

-- `Landing Page` — Trailing Hero with a call to action, Overview of VORP-EA, Statements section[mission, vision, goal], Stories of Resilience, Newsletter signup, Trailing Hero with a call to action
+- `Landing Page` — Leading Hero with a call to action, Overview of VORP-EA, Statements section[mission, vision, goal], Stories of Resilience, Newsletter signup, Trailing Hero with a call to action
 - `Join Us` — Volunteer, Partner with us, Learn&Share
 - `What We Do` — Programs, Our Work, Our Impact
 - `Who We Are` — About us, Our Team, Our History, Our Partners